dartmouth-cs98/artificien_python_library/README.md

 ```
 ## Deployment

 Artificien python library is deployed using a github action.
-Upon new github release, a triggered action compiles the library and uploads it to pypi as artificienlib.
+Upon new github release, a triggered action compiles the library and uploads it to pypi as `artificienlib`.
 Github actions are awesome!